texfaq/texfaq.github.io/FAQ-whatengine.md

 ---
+title:  Am I using pdfTeX, XeTeX or LuaTeX?
 section: Macro programming
 subsection: ''Generic'' macros and techniques
 date: 2014-06-10
 ---

-# Am I using pdfTeX, XeTeX or LuaTeX?

 You often need to know what ''engine'' your macros are running on (the engine is the TeX-derivative or TeX-alike processor that